-Keyhole Markup Language (KML) is an XML-based file format used to represent geographic features in applications such as Explorer for ArcGIS and Google Earth.
+Keyhole Markup Language (KML) is an XML-based file format used to represent geographic features in applications such as ArcGIS Earth and Google Earth.
 KML allows you to draw points, lines, and polygons on maps and globes and share them with others.
 Using KML you can also designate text, pictures, movies, or links to other GIS services that appear when the user clicks the feature.
 Many KML client applications are free and provide a familiar, user-friendly navigation experience.

 What can you do with KML using ArcGIS Server

 ArcGIS Server allows you to share your maps and data as KML in several ways:

 - Map and image services expose a KML network link through Representational State Transfer (REST).